2021: dossier

 9. Pricing & Grants

-2021 has a scalable fee depending on the number of performances and required travel, accommodations, and per diem costs of the (3) artists.
-Please contact us to discuss the fees.
+2021 has a scalable fee depending on the number of performances and required travel, accommodations, and per diem costs of the (4) artists.

-Towards supporting future tours of 2021, our team is committed to applying for public funding.
+Towards supporting future tours of 2021, our team is committed to applying for public funding from Canada.
 GbA has successfully received grants from Canada Council for the Arts.
-In these applications, we endeavour to include travel costs plus all additional costs to support the unique nature of the project.
-This can include, but is not limited to:
+In these applications, we endeavour to include travel costs plus any additional costs to support the unique nature of the project.

 10. TECH RIDER